thomasyang18/CS6120-Cornell-Compilers/week3/README.md

 ## chainingmult

-A chain of useless instructions using multiple instructions, followed by an actually useful chain of only necessary instructions.
+A chain of only useful instructions (well, useful disregarding const prop)

-## chainingcomb

-A chain of half useless half useful instructions.